GoogleCloudPlatform/cloud-sdk-docker/README.md

 ======================

 Source for [`google/cloud-sdk`](https://index.docker.io/u/google/cloud-sdk/):
-a [docker](https://docker.io) image with all the components and dependencies of the [Google Cloud SDK](https://developers.google.com/cloud/sdk/).
+a [docker](https://docker.io) image bundling all the components and dependencies of the [Google Cloud SDK](https://developers.google.com/cloud/sdk/).

 ## Usage